 Learning to swim should be a positive experience for both parent and child.
 There are a number of skills that you need to understand and learn how to teach breaststroke, even if you are a parent.

 Watch This Video Next

 Well done, that is the first step to being better prepared and equipped with the knowledge and skills to assist your little one through to becoming a confident and happy little swimmer.

-If you’d like to receive training from Laurie Lawrence as well as many other benefits, join World Wide Swim School today.
-Click here to sign up to our newsletter.
+If you’d like to receive latest offers from Laurie Lawrence as well as many other benefits, join World Wide Swim School Community today.